valterandremachado/touristGuide/README.md

 ---

 ### App Description
-* Browse nearby hotels, tourist spots and bus stations fetched from Yelp API and Rapidly APIs
+* Browse nearby hotels, tourist spots and bus stations fetched from Yelp API and RapidAPI
 * Turn by turn navigation
 * Two languages (English and Arabic)
 * JSON API parsed using URLSession